 Applications are assessed by the College’s equivalence committee and a recommendation is made to the GMC.
 It is a recommendation rather than a decision, as the GMC do not have to agree with the College’s recommendation and can issue their own decision.

 Information can be found in both the Specialty Specific Guidance and Generic Guidance available on the GMC and College websites.
+Applicants should also have a look at the relevant curriculum.
 Applicants should read this guidance very carefully because it defines the type of evidence applicants should provide to demonstrate their equivalence to a new UK CCT holder.

 No. The College can provide advice on the type of evidence required but will not review your application before submission nor provide any indication as to the likely success of the application.
 Applicants are encouraged to read the specialty specific guidance and generic guidance very carefully before submitting their application to the GMC.